3ndG4me/spraygen/README.md

   -a attributes         a comma delimited list of one or more attributes -w wordlist           path to a custom wordlist
-  -n single word        single custom word to generate a custom wordlist with --mode {all,nosep,noattr,plain}
+  -n single word        single custom word to generate a custom wordlist with --mode {all,nosep,noattr,plain,custom}
                         Mode for list generation.
-Can be all, no separators, no attributes, or plain.
+Can be all, no separators, no attributes, plain, or custom (will only use parameters passed into -s or -a).
   --type {all,iterative,sports,nfl,nba,mlb,nhl,months,seasons,password,custom}
                         Type of list to generate.
 Can be all, iterative, sports, nfl, nba, mlb, nhl, months, seasons, password, or custom.
 Choosing 'all' executes all options except for